FIRE Number Calculator

 Your situation

 Annual expensesYour most important input.
-Your FIRE number is a direct multiple of your expenses - reducing spending has a double effect, lowering the target and increasing savings.
+Your FIRE number is a direct multiple of your expenses.
+Reducing spending lowers the target AND increases savings simultaneously — a double benefit.
+Enter your base lifestyle spending without child-related costs; dependents are handled separately.

-Current portfolioThe value of all invested assets today - brokerage accounts, 401k, IRA, etc. This is your starting point toward your FIRE number.
+Current portfolioThe combined value of all invested assets today — brokerage accounts, 401(k), IRA, etc. For couples, include both partners' accounts.

 Assumptions

-Expected annual return7% is the commonly used long-term real return for a diversified stock portfolio (S&P 500 historical average).
-Adjust down for more conservative allocations.
+Expected annual return7% is the commonly used long-term nominal return for a diversified stock portfolio (S&P 500 historical average after inflation).
+Adjust down for more conservative allocations or bond-heavy portfolios.

 Safe withdrawal rate (SWR)The percentage of your portfolio you can withdraw annually without running out of money.
 4% is the Trinity Study standard for 30-year retirements.
-The calculator auto-adjusts this based on your retirement length.
+This calculator auto-adjusts based on your retirement length — longer retirements need a lower SWR to be safe.

 Social Security

 Monthly SS benefitYour estimated benefit at your planned claiming age.
 Look this up at ssa.gov.
-This reduces your FIRE number because your portfolio only needs to cover the gap between expenses and SS income.
+SS income reduces your FIRE number because your portfolio only needs to cover the gap between expenses and SS income from that point forward.

-SS claiming ageClaiming at 62 reduces your benefit by 30%.
-Waiting to 70 increases it by 24% above the Full Retirement Age amount.
-Every year of delay adds roughly 8%.
+SS claiming ageClaiming at 62 reduces your benefit by ~30%.
+Waiting to 70 increases it by 24% above Full Retirement Age.
+Each year of delay adds roughly 8%.
+For couples, each partner can claim at a different age — both are modeled independently.

 Include Social Security income?